mac-theobio/QMEE/Mixed_models.md

 -   Works with unbalanced designs
 -   Works with crossed random effects
--   The model cannot be too complicated for the amount of data (in particular, the number of levels)
+-   May require a lot of data (and sometimes a lot of levels) for a reliable fit
+	* Depends on model complexity

 ## Too few levels